-If you or someone you love requires emergency heart treatment, it will help to know when to get to the emergency room and what to expect.
-It's also important to know how to be prepared in the event of a heart attack.
+If you or someone you love needs emergency heart treatment, it’ll help to know when they should get to the emergency room and what to expect.

-When to Go to the Emergency Room for a Heart Attack
+When to Go to the ER

 - Unexplained shortness of breath, with or without chest discomfort